 During this first meeting we discuss the project and your requirements in depth.
 It is a chance for us to walk around your garden together.
-This will give me an insight into your how you want to use your garden and the space around your home, as well as any highlighting any site challenges that may need to be tackled.
+This will give me an insight into how you want to use your garden and the space around your home, as well as highlighting any site challenges that may need to be tackled.
 This meeting forms the foundation for the brief from which the design will be developed.

 Survey & Analysis

 Depending on the complexity of the project, a topographical survey may be needed in order to gain accurate information about the site.
 The survey underpins the design ensuring the accuracy and scale of the plan.

 Following the initial consultation a report will be written up.
 This document forms the basis for the design brief and outlines ideas discussed at the meeting.
 It also sets out the cost of the design work.
 I will then ask you to put together a wish list for the garden and to populate a Pinterest board.
 This helps me to formulate your style

 ideas and plant preferences so that the design brief is comprehensive and incorporates all your needs.